amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

   secretStore: kubernetes
 ```

-The `secretKeyRef` specifies the name of the Kubernetes secret and the secret's key to use, in this case: `eshopsecrets` and `redisPassword` respectively.
+The `secretKeyRef` element specifies the name of the Kubernetes secret and the secret's key, `eshopsecrets`, and `redisPassword` respectively.
 The `auth` metadata section instructs Dapr to use the Kubernetes secrets management component.

+ > [!NOTE]
-This is the default by the way, so you can omit this part when using Kubernetes secrets.
+ > Auth is the default value when using Kubernetes secrets.

-In a production setting, you would never create the secret, as shown in this example.
-Typically, you create secrets as part of some automated CI/CD pipeline.
-This ensures that only people with sufficient access to this pipeline can access and change the secrets.
-Developers creating Dapr configuration files for deploying an application can then reference the secrets without knowing the actual values.
+In a production setting, secrets are typically created as part of an automated CI/CD pipeline.
+Doing so ensures only people with sufficient permissions can access and change the secrets.
+Developers create configuration files without knowing the actual value of the secrets.

 ### Azure Key Vault

-The next example will be a bit more elaborate and more geared toward a production scenario.
+The next example is geared toward a real-world production scenario.
 It uses **Azure Key Vault** as the secret store.
-Azure Key Vault is an Azure service that allows you to store secrets securely in the cloud.
+Azure Key Vault is an Azure service that enables you to store secrets securely in the cloud.

 For this example to work, the following prerequisites must be satisfied:

-- You have administrative access to an Azure subscription.
+- You've secured administrative access to an Azure subscription.
-- An Azure Key Vault named `eshopkv` already exists that holds a secret named `redisPassword` containing the password for connecting to the Redis server.
+- You've provisioned an Azure Key Vault named `eshopkv` that holds a secret named `redisPassword` containing the password for connecting to the Redis server.
+- You've created [service principal](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal) in Azure Active Directory.
+- You've installed an X509 certificate for this service principal (containing both the public and private key) on the local filesystem.

+ > [!NOTE]
-- A service principal has been created.
-A service principal is an identity that can be used by applications to authenticate against certain Azure services.
+ > A service principal is an identity that can be used by applications to authenticate against certain Azure services.
 The service principal uses an X509 certificate.
 The application uses this certificate as a credential to authenticate itself.
-- The X509 certificate for this service principal (containing both the public and private key) has been downloaded and is available as a `.pfx` file on the local filesystem.

-Check out the [Dapr Azure Key Vault secret store documentation](https://docs.dapr.io/operations/components/setup-secret-store/supported-secret-stores/azure-keyvault/) for instructions on how to set this up.
+The [Dapr Azure Key Vault secret store documentation](https://docs.dapr.io/operations/components/setup-secret-store/supported-secret-stores/azure-keyvault/) provides step-by-step instructions to create and configure the KeyVault environment.

-To use the Azure Key Vault as the secret store for eShop, you must create a component configuration file.

-#### Running in stand-alone mode
+#### Running KeyVault in stand-alone mode

-When running the application with Dapr in stand-alone mode, the configuration file looks like this:
+Consuming Azure KeyVault in Dapr stand-alone mode requires the following configuration file:

 ```yaml
 apiVersion: dapr.io/v1alpha1